boAt Airdopes Prime 413

 • Both products have stereo speakers.

-• Both products have a 12 mm driver unit size.
+• Both products use a 12 mm driver unit size.

 • Both products have a rechargeable battery.